johnjosephhorton/sharing/README.md

 - Ask questions about re-set costs
 - Ask questions about moral hazard and adverse selection
+- Phrase usage as "How much did you think you would buy"
+- Rule out gifts

 # Model Notes

 - Add section on a purely income-effect based sharing model.
 - Incidence of transaction costs
+- Add section on continuum of alpha's
+- Pecentage of aL/aH space that yields a sharing economy

 % <b><p>What is your total household income?</b>
 % <select name="own_income">